Linda-Ikechukwu/Personal-Site/src/blog/posts/build-grid-layout-with-css-floats/build-grid-layout-with-css-floats.md

 }
 ```

+The code above will target all elements whose classname start with ` col- ` and float them to the left.

 Also, we'll add some height and background color to our column divs to make them visible.
 Feel free to change these later on.

 ``` css